The S4/HANA public cloud is SAP's SaaS version of the on-premises or hosted S/4HANA ERP suite.

 Although most SAP customers are running the multi-tenant version, some companies, such as those in heavily regulated industries -- e.g., those under the purview of the Food and Drug Administration -- opt for the single-tenant version because they don't want to share resources, he said.

 "All the public cloud solutions come preconfigured," Denecken said.
 "The crucial difference on the multi-tenant is that you are a tenant with a couple of customers and the price point is a different one.
 Second, we upgrade thousands of tenants four times a year on a Saturday. ...
 And that's why it comes preconfigured.
-There's no customizing -- nothing you can do with it."
+There's no customizing -- nothing you can do [to complicate it]."

 With the single-tenant, in comparison, customers can't change their data models, but they are able to do some customizations, he said.